mpoletto/algorithm/README.md

 Pascal's triangle

 13 lines of code in PHP (triangle.php)
 18 lines of code in Python (triangle.py)

+p.s. to break line in Markdown let two or more blank spaces in the end of the line, then press enter ([Markdown guide]([https://www.markdownguide.org/basic-syntax/#line-breaks)).